elixir-lang/elixir/README.md

 You can run all tests in the root directory with `make test` and you can also run tests for a specific framework `make test_#{APPLICATION}`, for example, `make test_ex_unit`.
-If you just changed something in the Elixir's standard library, you can run only that portion through `make test_stdlib`.
+If you just changed something in Elixir's standard library, you can run only that portion through `make test_stdlib`.

 If you are changing just one file, you can choose to compile and run tests only